 What color is Tanzanite gemstones?

 Technically speaking Tanzanite is a deep blue/violet colored version of the Zoisite mineral.
 In terms of Tanzanite- it is found in a range of hues, between bluish-violet, indigo and violetish-blue on color, some of the larger carats being particularly impressive because of the purple tinge surrounding the deep blue.
-The blue itself can range from light violet blue to very deep blue.
+The blue itself can range from light violet blue to very deep blue (and should not be confused with blue sapphires).
 This is in contrast to its reddish brown appearance in its raw state.
 It is heat treatment which produces its vivid blue color and extreme care needs to be taken in this treatment as it is a most valuable gemstone.
 Zoisite is available in colors other than blue – Yellow and Green gemstone deposits are found in Tanzania and Kenya.
 There are also pink, yellow and green zoisite but none compare with the blue, Tanzanite.

 What are the Properties of Tanzanite?